persteenolsen/webpack-5-vue-boilerplate/README.md

 # Usage

+# Installing

+- Make sure you have a new version of Node installed
+- Download the code by zip or fork
+- Run the command npm install by the command promt

 # Development server:

-npm start
+- npm start

-You can view the development server at `localhost:8080`.
+- You can view the development server at `localhost:8080`.

 # Production build:

-npm run build
+- npm run build

 # To view the build use http-server:

-npm prod
+- npm prod

 # Features